burnsr77/burnsr77.github.io/interests/index.md

 <a name="music"> </a>

 ## Music reviewer
-For a few years as a PhD student [I wrote music reviews](http://thesightsandsounds.com/author/burnsr77/) of experimental, minimalist, ambient, and generally "weird" electronic tunes over at [The Sights and Sounds](http://thesightsandsounds.com/).
+For a few years as a PhD student [I wrote music reviews](http://thesightsandsounds.com/author/burnsr77/) of experimental, minimalist, ambient, and generally "weird" electronic tunes over at *The Sights and Sounds*(now defunct, unfortunately!).
 I enjoyed writing there for a number of reasons, including the fact that it forced me to stay current on the scene, and it was a productive non-academic outlet of creative expression.

 Check out what I'm listening to here: [Last.fm](http://www.last.fm/user/east_west).
 Generally, while I listen to a lot of different genres, I'm most into weird, challenging electronic music: drone, glitch, and quiet ambient, for example.
 But I'm also likely to be playing acoustic indie, dub reggae, shoegaze, goth rock, and 90s college indie, and who doesn't have a soft spot for Lana del Rey?